aseprite/docs/copy-frames.md

 3. Hold <kbd>Ctrl</kbd> or <kbd>Alt</kbd> key and start dragging.
 4. Drop the copy where you want, holding <kbd>Ctrl</kbd> or <kbd>Alt</kbd> keys.

+Note that you can copy frames beyond the end of the animation, extending it.

+When copying frames on a [continues layer](continuous-layers.md), copied cels will be [linked](linked-cels.md).

 ---

 **SEE ALSO**